-Engineers help create many of the structures, devices, and processes we use and depend upon every day—and they also figure out how to make existing systems work better.
-High-school engineering classes can provide many opportunities to explore ways to mitigate global warming and climate change, including finding ways to reduce energy use and greenhouse gas emissions (GHG)—now an important engineering specialty.
+Engineers help create many of the structures, devices, and processes we use and depend upon every day, as well as figuring out how to make existing systems work better.
+High-school engineering classes can provide many opportunities to explore ways to mitigate global warming and climate change, including finding ways to reduce energy use and greenhouse gas emissions

-- What is average per-capita energy use in the world? …in the developed world? …in the U.S.?
+- What is the average per-capita energy use in the world?
+In the developed world?
+In the U.S.?

 - Do we need to find safer ways to extract oil and gas—or ways to eliminate fossil fuels?